Configuration Wizard

 Step 3: Per-Cover Max/Min Positions (Optional)

-In the third step of the configuration wizard, you can specify maximum and minimum positions per cover.
+In this step of the configuration wizard, you can specify maximum and minimum positions per cover.
 If configured, these per-cover settings override the global max/min positions which can be configured in the previous step.

-In the fifth step of the configuration wizard, the following settings can be configured:
+In this step of the configuration wizard, the following settings can be configured:

 Blocked Time Range